babbleberry/rpi4-osdev/part9-sound/README.md

 Here are a few things I learned on this journey, which helped me along significantly:

  * The Raspberry Pi 4 uses PWM1 for output on the audio jack when GPIO 40 and 41 are mapped to Alternate Function 0
- * The Raspberry Pi 4's clock oscillator frequency is 54Mhz
+ * The Raspberry Pi 4's clock oscillator frequency is 54 MHz
  * PWM1 DMA is mapped to DMA channel 1
  * PWM1 is mapped to DREQ 1
  * We must use Legacy Master (starting `0x7E`, not `0xFE`) addresses for DMA transfers to peripherals